bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/placeholder.md

 `BPlaceholderTable` comes with various props to adjust the number of rows, columns, header/footer, and their stylings.

 You can adjust the number of columns and rows using props `columns` and `rows` respectively.
-You can use `showFooter` to show the footer, or `hideHeader` to hide the header.
+You can use `showFooter` to show the footer, or `noHeader` to hide the header.
 Both the footer and header have cellWidth, size, animation, and variant adjustments by prepending the type with the styling, eg: `headerCellWidth`, `headerSize`, `footerAnimation`, `footerVariant`.

 Optionally, you can manually adjust any scope of the table using slots.
 The following slots are available: `thead`, `default`, and `tfoot`.
 Do note that the slots wrap the **entire** table scope, slot `thead` is the entire thead, and slot `default` is the entire tbody, so you will likely need to manually wrap your slot usages in these elements if you plan on using them.